 But with greater and greater frequency there are more mistrials and appeals of jury verdicts due to one or more jurors using the internet to research information on legal terms, case law, plaintiffs, defendants, attorneys, and news reports related to the cases they are serving on.

 In addition, more and more jurors that are discussing trials and deliberations on social media, personal blogs, and other publicly-available media.
-Increasingly, more judges are putting their foot down and imposing penalties such as holding jurors in contempt of court, requiring them to pay fines, conviting them of a crimital offense, or even sending them to jail.
+Increasingly, more judges are putting their foot down and imposing penalties such as holding jurors in contempt of court, requiring them to pay fines, convicting them of a criminal offense, or even sending them to jail.

 According to the Center for Jury Studies, the problem is so widespread that it has sparked the coining of the term 'Google Mistrials'.
 This kind of juror misconduct is concerning for two reasons,

-- Jurors may use the Internet to obtain information about the case that the judge has ruled as inadmissable or irrelevant;
+- Jurors may use the Internet to obtain information about the case that the judge has ruled as inadmissible or irrelevant;

 - Jurors may violate the privacy of jury deliberations by communicating with outsiders who may influence the verdict.